natverse/coconatfly/README.md

-Two important functions are `cf_ids()` which allows you to specify a set of neurons from one or more datasets and `cf_meta()` which fetches information about the cell type.
+Two important functions are `cf_ids()` which allows you to specify a set of neurons from one or more datasets and `cf_meta()` which fetches information about each neuron including its cell type.
 For example let’s fetch information about DA1 projection neurons:

 ``` r
 cf_meta(cf_ids('DA1_lPN', datasets = 'hemibrain'))